Juneechen/supervised_keyphrase_extraction/README.md

 We got to know about this dataset when we were reading papers and articles on key phrase extraction and came across this paper: "Bidirectional LSTM Recurrent Neural Network For Keyphrase Extraction" by Marco Basaldella, Elisa Antolli, Giuseppe Serra and Carlo Tasso.
 This dataset is available on https://huggingface.co/datasets/memray/inspec.
 This dataset contains a total of 2000 research papers, split into 1500 for training/validation and 500 for testing.

-> How do your model(s) work? (explain) Point out any important details regarding your approaches to unknown words, training, decoding, etc.

 ## The Model: bi-LSTM for Key-phrase Extraction

 ### Input & Pre-process